Skip to main content

 Diet

-Lynxes hunt almost all mammals and birds, such as mice, marmots, foxes, martens, and wild boars.
-Yet, they mostly focus on deer.
-The Siberian lynx is well known for hunting prey that is twice as large as itself.
+Lynx feed primarily on deer.
+However, they also hunt other mammals such as mice, marmots, hares, foxes, martens and wild boars.
+They also eat birds and fish.
+The Siberian lynx (a subspecies of the Eurasian lynx) is known for hunting prey that is twice as large as itself.
 If there is a chance, it even kills reindeer.

 Enemies and Threats